Bilal1545/BilalDot/README.md

 bash <(curl -s https://raw.githubusercontent.com/bilal1545/bilaldot/install.sh)
 ```

-> IMPORTANT: I cannot guarantee that the ML4W Dotfiles will work everywhere.
+> IMPORTANT: I cannot guarantee that the BilalDot Dotfiles will work everywhere.
 You install at your own risk.